ranaroussi/yfinance/Test Plan Document.md

 <a id="testApproach"><h2>5.
 Test Approach</h2></a>
 <a id="s5"><h4>5.1 Test Automation</h4></a>
-- We will be implementing tests that can be run via a python file.
+- We will be implementing tests that can run via a python file.
 An attempt to retrieve data from the yahoo finance website must be made.
 After data is successfully retrieved and parsed, tests can commence on “.balance_sheet” and “.quarterly_balance_sheet”.

 <a id="testEnvironment"><h2>6.
 Test Environment</h2></a>